2i2c-org/team-compass/.github/ISSUE_TEMPLATE/team-meeting.md

 _Steps to take to have the meeting._

 - [ ] Have the meeting
-- [ ] Open up any issues or discussions as-needed to follow up
+- [ ] Open up any follow-up issues or discussions and link above
-- [ ] Cut notes out of HackMD and add to the Team Compass:
+- [ ] Cut notes out of HackMD and add to the Team Compass: <PR link here>
 - [ ] Update HackMD information for next month's meeting
 - [ ] Create a GitHub issue for next month's meeting
 - [ ] Meeting complete! 🎉